quiltdata/quilt/README.md

 * `quilt install [-x HASH | -v VERSION | -t TAG] USER/PACKAGE` installs a package
 * `quilt access list USER/PACKAGE` to see who has access to a package
 * `quilt access {add, remove} USER/PACKAGE ANOTHER_USER` to set access
+  * `quilt access add public` makes a package visible to the world
 * `quilt log USER/PACKAGE` to see all changes to a package
 * `quilt version list USER/PACKAGE` to see versions of a package
 * `quilt version add USER/PACKAGE VERSION HASH` to create a new version
 * `quilt tag list USER/PACKAGE` to see tags of a package
 * `quilt tag add USER/PACKAGE TAG HASH` to create a new tag
+  * The tag "latest" is automatically added to the most recent push
 * `quilt tag remove USER/PACKAGE TAG` to delete a tag

 # Known Issues